MTD and VAT

 Software and Digital Links

 Where records are maintained in more than one program or product there must be digital links between each of the software products/spreadsheets.
 Information cannot be transferred manually between products.
-Digital links have been defined and the following actions are included:
+Digital links have been defined as follows:

 - emailing a spreadsheet containing digital records to a tax agent so that the agent can import the data into their software to carry out a calculation (for instance, a Partial Exemption calculation);